sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

   * [Kubernetes with Helm upgrade guide](../deploy/kubernetes/helm.md#upgrading-sourcegraph)
   * [Kubernetes without Helm upgrade guide](../deploy/kubernetes/update.md) to upgrade your instance.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.39).*

 ## 3.37 -> 3.38

 Follow the [standard upgrade procedure](../deploy/kubernetes/update.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.37).*

 ## 3.36 -> 3.37